Venezuela's opposition candidate Gonzalez Urrutia: from placeholder to pointman

 Then, overnight, he was thrust into the chaos of a campaign that has seen opponents to Maduro's government sidelined, arrested, even jailed.

-A small sacrifice for a greater good, he said in the April interview: "We must all fight for Venezuela's recovery and transition.
-That is what's fundamental."
+A small sacrifice for a greater good, he said in April: "We must all fight for Venezuela's recovery and transition."

 Born and raised in La Victoria, a small city some 110 kilometers from Caracas, Gonzalez Urrutia studied international relations at the Central University of Venezuela in the capital.